matias-ceau/scripts/docs/scripts/script_launcher.sh.md

 # Script Launcher

 ---

-**script_launcher.sh**: Run scripts with fzf for easy access and previews
+**script_launcher.sh**: Run scripts with fzf

 ---

 ### Dependencies

+- `fzf`: A command-line fuzzy finder that allows for script selection.
-- `bat`: Provides syntax highlighting and Git integration for file viewing.
+- `bat`: A clone of `cat` with syntax highlighting and Git integration, used for displaying script contents.
-- `fzf`: A command-line fuzzy finder for search functionality.
+- `pastel`: A utility for terminal colors, required for color formatting.
-- `improved-fzfmenu.sh`: A custom script enhancing fzf's capabilities.
-- `nvim`: A powerful text editor based on Neovim.

 ### Description

-The `script_launcher.sh` is a Bash script designed to facilitate the running and editing of user scripts with enhanced previews using `fzf`.
-This tool integrates the fast fuzzy finding of scripts and allows for previewing documentation in various formats.
+The `script_launcher.sh` script is a Bash utility designed to provide a convenient interactive interface for executing various scripts within a directory.
+Utilizing `fzf`, it allows users to browse and select scripts with real-time previews and various actions.

-Key features:
-- Utilizes `bat` for viewing script contents and documentation with syntax highlighting.
-- Provides interactive features such as executing scripts, opening them in the editor, and changing preview modes between documentation and source code.
-- Supports customizable key bindings to enhance user experience.
-- The preview window can display either the script's documentation or the source code, toggled with specific key combinations.

-The script reads the available scripts from a given directory and then uses `fzf` to present them in a menu, allowing the user to pick and execute them via simple keybindings.
+Key features of the script include:

+- **Preview functionality**: When a script is selected, detailed documentation (if available) or the script source can be viewed in a preview window.
+- **Color-coded outputs**: Different file types (like `.sh`, `.xsh`, and `.py`) are color-coded for quick visual identification, enhancing user experience.
+- **Keybindings**: The interface supports custom keybindings for executing scripts, editing source files, and toggling preview types.
+- **Flexibility for expansion**: The script outlines several TODO items for future features, including the possibility to render documentation in different formats (e.g., PDF, HTML).

 ### Usage

-To use this script, simply execute it in your terminal:
+To run the script, execute it from your terminal:

 ```bash
 bash /home/matias/.scripts/script_launcher.sh
 ```

-Once the script is running, you'll see a list of the available scripts.
+Once running, you can navigate the list of scripts using the keyboard.
 Here are some keybindings you can use:

-- `Enter`: Execute the selected script in the current shell.
+- **Enter**: Execute the selected script.
-- `Alt + Enter`: Execute the script in a new terminal.
+- **Alt + Enter**: Run the script in a new terminal.
-- `Ctrl + E`: Edit the selected script with Neovim.
+- **Ctrl + E**: Open the script in `nvim`.
-- `Alt + E`: Edit the script in a new terminal window.
+- **Alt + E**: Open the script in `nvim` in a new terminal.
-- `Alt + S`: Toggle preview to show the source of the selected script.
+- **Alt + S**: Switch to source preview of the script.
-- `Alt + D`: Toggle back to the documentation preview.
+- **Alt + D**: Switch back to documentation preview.

-Additionally, you can resize the preview window, and navigate through the suggestions using arrow keys or a predefined scroll mechanism.
+As the interface generates the list using `fd`, ensure your scripts are organized correctly in the `$SCRIPTS` directory.

 ---

 > [!TIP]
-> There are potential areas for improvement in the script.
-For instance, it currently lacks a feature to render documentation as PDF/HTML.
-Consider implementing a way to navigate through previews using the Page Up and Down keys.
-Enabling multiple selections would also enhance the script's usability, along with including options for logging and statistics collection for user actions.
+> The script has potential for enhancements.
+Consider implementing multi-selection capabilities, which would allow for executing multiple scripts at once.
+Additionally, the inclusion of arguments for functions could make this tool more flexible for various workflows.